oddbird/susy/docs/README.md

 ### Code Highlighting

 Susy's docs uses [Rack::Codehighlighter](https://github.com/wbzyl/rack-codehighlighter) (and [pygments.rb](https://github.com/tmm1/pygments.rb)) to automatically highlight Markdown code blocks.
-You just have to indicate the type as so in a code block:
+You just have to indicate the type in a code block:

     :::scss
     $total-columns  : 12;